xanderstevenson/community-content-pipeline/README.md

 <h2 align="center">A Source of Truth for  the Cisco Community Engagement Content Calendar, with creation and storage of .txt and MP3 files.</h1>

+## What this repository accomplishes

+a) Provides a template for your blog or article and showd you how to check it for spelling and grammar errors.
+b) Shows how to create a directory and .txt file with your article in it.
+c) An automated workflow will convert the txt file to an MP3 and save it in an 'mp3s' folder in your new directory
+d) Explains how to compress your MP3 into a ZIP and attach to your article or blog
+e) Gives alternate means of generating your MP3, for more control over spoken accent.

+The final result is a .txt source of truth in the relative directory in this repo, along with an MP3.
+This data structure of blogs and articles serves as a record, backup and can eventually serve as an archive for all artivles on the Cisco Community Developer Hub.

 ### Step 1